WPTravelteam/wp-travel/readme.txt

 Fixes :

 * Fixed special character issue with add to cart.
 Previously when we use a special character in the pricing name. then the trip is not able to add to the cart.
+* Fixed the min price is not able to set as 0.

 = 3.1.2 =
 Release Date: 3rd December, 2019